Classification of coupled dynamical systems with multiple delays: Finding the minimal number of delays: Reduction of delay-parameters

 This means, we can represent $\tilde{\boldsymbol{x}}_{t}$ as $\tilde{\boldsymbol{x}}_{t}=\boldsymbol{a}_{t}+\boldsymbol{\chi}_{t}$ with $\boldsymbol{a}_{t}\in A$, $\left|\boldsymbol{\chi}_{t}\right|\le\frac{\varepsilon}{L_{T}}$ and, in case of asymptotic stability, $\left|\boldsymbol{\chi}_{t}\right|\to0$, for $t\to\infty$.
 Note that $t\mapsto\boldsymbol{a}_{t}$ has not to be a solution.
 Define $\boldsymbol{b}_{t}=T\left[\boldsymbol{a}_{t}\right]\in T\left[A\right]$.
 Then,

 and $\left|\tilde{\boldsymbol{y}}_{t+\bar{\eta}}-\boldsymbol{b}_{t}\right|\to0$, if $A$ is asymptotically stable.
 This completes the proof. \end{proof}

-\section{Reduction of Delay-Parameters}
+\section{Reduction of delay-parameters}

 The Theorems \ref{thm:correspondence} and \ref{thm:stability} show that CT-equivalence is indeed a very strong equivalence.
+For virtually all cases one is best advised to study the system which possesses the most convenient distribution of delays within the concerned equivalence class.
+However, it is difficult give a general identification of the appropriate distribution, since it strongly depends on the problem at hand.
+We can acknowledge two possible guiding principles, which correspond to the transformations of delays in a ring that were mentioned in the introduction [cf. (\ref{eq:Baldi-delays}) and (\ref{eq:Perlikowski-delays})].
+Firstly, a homogenization of delays can sometimes lead to a higher degree of symmetry and thereby allow for simplifications.
+In other cases a "concentration" of the delays on selected links may be useful.

-For the most cases one is very well advised to study the systems which possess the most convenient distribution of delays within the concerned equivalence class.
-In section \ref{sub:Finding-a-SpanningTree} we will show, that it is always possible to find timeshifts $\eta_{j}$, $j=1,...,N$, such that the number of different delays in system (\ref{eq:1}) reduces to the cycle space dimension $C=L-N+1$ of the network, where $L=\#{\cal E}$ is the number of links and $N=\#{\cal N}$ is the number of cells.
-Effectively, this means that no more than $C$ delay-parameters have to be taken into account during investigation.
-That this number cannot be reduced further is shown in section \ref{sub:Genericity}.
+In Sec.~\ref{sub:Finding-a-SpanningTree} we show, that it is always possible to find timeshifts $\eta_{j}$, $j=1,...,N$, such that the number of different delays in system (\ref{eq:1}) reduces to the cycle space dimension $C=L-N+1$ of the network, where $L=\#{\cal E}$ is the number of links and $N=\#{\cal N}$ is the number of nodes in the network.
+Effectively, this means that no more than $C$ delay-parameters have to be taken into account during investigation {[}see Fig.~\ref{fig:CTT-Example}{]}.
+For a connected network this number cannot be reduced further as we show in Sec.~\ref{sub:Genericity}.